 Type of climate impact Description of influence on the Scheme Impact on the Scheme during the reporting period Transition Changing investor and consumer preferences Consumer demand for sustainable investment products and divestment from fossil fuels continued to grow despite market turbulence.
 Consumer sensitivity to greenwashing and perceived neglect of climate action by corporates has also continued to increase.
 Although backlash to ESG and climate-related investing has increased, demand has remained strong.
 We have continued to adapt our strategy to meet the growing demand for sustainable and ESG investments, despite challenges.
-During the reporting period, this has included: - Continuing to implement our Sustainable Investment Philosophy which excludes investment in companies involved with the extraction, exploration, transportation and storage of fossil fuels Transition Changes to climate-related regulations amidst challenging geopolitical and macroeconomic conditions Changing climate-related regulations have continued to create risks to investee company operations, while geopolitical tensions and macroeconomic conditions complicate government and corporate responses to regulatory uncertainty.
+During the reporting period, this has included: - Continuing to implement our Sustainable Investment Philosophy which excludes investment in companies involved with the extraction, exploration, transportation and storage of fossil fuels; - Considering climate-adjusted expectations of returns and risks within our annual strategic asset allocation review process (where applicable).
+Transition Changes to climate-related regulations amidst challenging geopolitical and macroeconomic conditions Changing climate-related regulations have continued to create risks to investee company operations both in New Zealand and overseas, while geopolitical tensions and macroeconomic conditions complicate government and corporate responses to regulatory uncertainty.
 Growing energy demand plus affordability concerns could mean some countries deprioritise decarbonisation if it misaligns with abundance and security.
 Macroeconomic and political uncertainties tied to global elections during the reporting period have compounded structural challenges - delays in siting and permitting, supply chain disruptions and rising power demand.
 Climate regulations requiring the disclosure of climate-related risks and opportunities have been introduced, leading to increased compliance costs and more urgent need for climate risk management strategies.
 Challenging macroeconomic conditions, including high inflation rates and economic instability, have created additional risks for investee companies.
 These conditions have complicated government and corporate responses to climate-related regulations.
 We are not presently able to identify exactly how changes to climate-related regulations and challenging geopolitical and macroeconomic conditions relating to climate change have impacted the Scheme during the reporting period.
-However, during the reporting period we have continued to adopt a diversification strategy in respect of New Zealand companies in the Scheme, which we consider helps to mitigate specific regulatory, macroeconomic and geopolitical risks associated with particular companies or industries.
+However, during the reporting period we have continued to adopt a diversification strategy in respect of the Scheme, which we consider helps to mitigate specific regulatory, macroeconomic and geopolitical risks associated with particular countries or industries.